-NOTE There will often be a specifiable relationship between the proximate and ultimate feature of interest, such as a sampling-chain, see Clause 7.2.2 for examples.
+NOTE There will often be a specifiable relationship between the proximate and ultimate feature-of-interest, such as a sampling-chain, see Clause 7.2.2 for examples.

-EXAMPLE a river, an aquifer, soil layer, outcrop, a butterfly, a survey area, a room, Abby's car, a specific human being, this document
+EXAMPLE A river, an aquifer, soil layer, outcrop, a butterfly, a survey area, a room, Abby's car, a specific human being, this document

 EXAMPLE 1: To determine the concentrations of chemical compounds in a river, a sample is taken in a predefined location in the river.
 This sample is taken to a laboratory where the required chemical analysis is done.
 In this case, the river is the ultimateFeatureOfInterest, while the sample is the proximateFeatureOfInterest .